Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Conclusions

-\Baojiu{While reconstruction is commonly used in improving the measurement of the BAO scale, and hence the determination of the expansion rate and properties of dark energy, this work has demonstrated that similar applications are possible in other cases where certain features in matter clustering are present.
-This is particularly true if these features are in the mildly nonlinear regime, $0.1\lesssim{k/(h{\rm Mpc}^{-1})}\lesssim0.5$, since this range of scales is what the nonlinear reconstruction method used here helps most: on even larger scales the benefit of reconstruction is insignificant, while on even smaller scales reconstruction won't help much.
-Indeed, while a comparison with other, e.g., the standard, reconstruction methods is beyond the scope of this paper, based on experience we would expect those latter methods should also improve the prospective of constraining potential primordial features.}
+While \Yuhao{nonlinear} reconstruction \Baojiu{has been proposed to be} used in improving the measurement of the BAO scale \citep[e.g.,][]{Wang:2017jeq}, and hence the determination of the expansion rate \Baojiunew{of the Universe} and \Baojiu{hence the} properties of dark energy, this work has demonstrated that similar applications are possible in other cases where certain features in matter clustering are present\Baojiunew{, following the spirit of earlier works such as \citet{Beutler:2019ojk}}.
+This is particularly true if these features are in the mildly nonlinear regime, $0.1\lesssim{k/(h{\rm Mpc}^{-1})}\lesssim0.5$, since this range of scales is what the nonlinear reconstruction method used here helps most: on even larger scales the benefit of reconstruction is insignificant, while on further smaller scales reconstruction will not help much.

-\Baojiu{The methodology exemplified in this paper assumes that we know the functional form of the primordial features {\it a priori} --- this is how we forecasted constraints on the oscillation amplitude $A$.
+{The methodology exemplified in this paper assumes that we know the functional form of the primordial features {\it a priori} --- this is how we forecasted constraints on the oscillation amplitude $A$.
 However, the reconstruction step is completely independent of any assumption of a particular primordial feature, and hence any method developed for detecting general features from the matter clustering should apply to and benefit from the reconstructed density field.}

-\Baojiu{As a first step, the present study is based on various simplifications, and we discuss a couple here which can be improved in the future.
-The first is related to the damping parameter $\zeta$ post-reconstruction.
-As we have seen, $\zeta$ controls the improvement over the unreconstructed case.
-The simulations carried out for this work --- due to their limited resolution, box size, output snapshots numbers, coverage of models and number of realisations --- did not allow us to more accurately quantify how $\zeta$ depends on the oscillation model (though we suspect that any dependence on parameters $A,\omega$ should be weak as long as $A$ is small), redshift, or the tracer type or number density.
-It certainly would be great if better simulations will become available, allowing further improvements on these aspects. }
+As a first step, the present study is based on various simplifications, and we discuss a couple here which can be improved in the future.
+The first is related to the post-reconstruction damping parameter $\zeta$.
+As we have discussed, $\zeta$ characterises the damping of the primordial features, and a smaller $\zeta$ means that the reconstruction has done a better job. \Yuhaonew{Due to the limited number of simulations carried out in this work (one realisation per model), shot noise will impact the estimated reconstruction efficiency.
+This could be improved by increasing the number of simulations and more studies are needed in the future.}